Handling SSR Hydration Mismatches in Dark Mode: Diagnostic & Resolution Blueprint

 Automate visual regression checks across theme states to catch late-stage CSS variable injection that bypasses attribute checks but causes layout shifts.

-2. Replace Asynchronous Providers: Swap out useEffect/onMounted theme context providers with a synchronous resolver that reads server context, cookies, or the blocking inline script.
+2. Replace asynchronous providers: Swap out useEffect/onMounted theme context providers with a synchronous resolver that reads server context, cookies, or the blocking inline script.

-3. Implement a CSS Fallback Chain: Structure your stylesheet to gracefully degrade to a neutral palette if JavaScript fails or cookies are blocked.
+3. Implement a CSS fallback chain: Structure your stylesheet to gracefully degrade to a neutral palette if JavaScript fails or cookies are blocked.
 Use @media (prefers-color-scheme) as a baseline fallback, augmented by the color-scheme meta tag.

-4. Deprecate Client-Only Toggle Logic: Remove legacy localStorage-only toggles.
+4. Deprecate client-only toggle logic: Remove legacy localStorage-only toggles.
 Replace them with SSR-aware state hydration that syncs user preference via HTTP cookies or the Sec-CH-Prefers-Color-Scheme client hint.

-5. Validate Each Phase: Run snapshot diffing and automated hydration tests after each migration phase.
+5. Validate each phase: Run snapshot diffing and automated hydration tests after each migration phase.
 Do not proceed to the next step until CI reports zero hydration warnings and visual regression baselines remain stable.